Teaching you how to build and launch a shiny new website or a blog using WordPress is what we’re all about here at WebsiteSetup.org.

 Keep in mind that this is a follow-up guide for those two WordPress tutorials:

-Let me be honest with you, WordPress is a brilliant platform.
+Let me be honest with you, WordPress is a brilliant platform for creating websites and blogs.
 It’s relatively easy to master, it packs a ton of features, and on top of all that, it’s also really customization-friendly, so to speak.